Skip to content

 end_date The ending date for backtesting

-modelling The type of modelling to use.
+modelling The type of modelling to use (Case insensitive).
 Suppored: 1 minute OHLC, Open price only, and Every tick based on real ticks

 deposit Initial account balance for the backtesting